WICG/view-transitions/explainer.md

 This provides the same scripting points as the SPA API, allowing developers to set class names to tailor the animation to a particular type of navigation.

+Issue: Event names are verbose.
+Bikeshedding needed.

-Issue: Do we need better timing for viewtransitiononnewdocument event?
+Issue: Do we need better timing for `crossdocumentviewtransition` event?
 Especially for Documents restored from BFCache.

-Issue: Customizing which resources are render-blocking in viewtransitiononnewdocument requires it to be dispatched before parsing `body`,
-       or explicitly allow render-blocking resources to be added until this event is dispatched.
+Issue: Customizing which resources are render-blocking in `crossdocumentviewtransition` requires it to be dispatched before parsing `body`, or explicitly allow render-blocking resources to be added until this event is dispatched.

 Issue: We'd likely need an API for the developer to control how much Document needs to be fetched/parsed before the transition starts.

 Issue: The browser defers painting the new Document until all render-blocked resources have been fetched or timed out.
 Do we need an explicit hook for when this is done or could the developer rely on existing `load` events to detect this?
 This would allow authors to add viewTransitionNames based on what the new Document's first paint would look like.

-Issue: Since `viewtransitiononolddocument` is dispatched after redirects and only if the final URL is same-origin,
-        it allows the current Document to know whether the navigation eventually ended up on a cross-origin page.
+Issue: Since `crossdocumentviewtransitionoldcapture` is dispatched after redirects and only if the final URL is same-origin, it allows the current Document to know whether the navigation eventually ended up on a cross-origin page.
 This likely doesn't matter since the site could know this after the navigation anyway but knowing on the current page before the navigation commits is new.

 # Compatibility with existing developer tooling